 How to Create a Small Office at Home

 Don't think you have the extra space for a home office?
-We are here to say, yes you do.
+Odds are that you do.
 A little creativity and perhaps some elbow grease like that applied by Marion Alberge is all it takes to carve out more room.
 So whether you are trying to squeeze in a small desk or a fully loaded workspace, these ideas will help you whip up a surprisingly stylish, small home office.Continue to 2 of 28 below.

 02 of 28